emilbra/dayz-server/terraform/Terraform.md

 alert_email  = ""
 ```

-Gather tenant_id and principal_id from your azure subscription.
+Gather tenant_id and principal_id from your Azure subscription.
 A suggested VMSize is Standard_D2s_v3

-Then run terraform, like this:
+Then run terraform, like this, while inside the terraform folder:

 1. ``` terraform init ```  - initializes the terraform module
 2. ``` terraform plan -var-file myvars.tfvars ``` - creates a plan based on the current terraform code.